sugalivijaychari/Weather_Report_For_The_Better_Prediction/README.md

         * Test your transaction status in ropsten test network via https://ropsten.etherscan.io/tx/[transaction address]
         * If it's successful, then your new token is ready.

-# Development & Project Idea:
+# Development Instructions & Project Idea:

 	* Measure the weather details like temperature and pressure using Arduino board, and respective devices.
 	* The Arduino code we used can be accessed from here: https://github.com/sugalivijaychari/Weather_Report_For_The_Better_Prediction/blob/master/STWDBBP.ino